FAQs

 California is a no-fault state, which means that one spouse does not have to prove that the other has done something wrong in order to obtain a divorce.
 So, while it is acceptable to date other people before the divorce is finalized, the real question is whether it is smart to be dating other people before the divorce is final.
 If one spouse is dating, for example, it may make it more emotionally difficult for the other spouse to proceed with the divorce.
 The non-dating spouse may also become suspicious about when the relationship began.
 If a spouse has spent community funds on the person he or she dated during the marriage, the community could seek reimbursement for those funds.

 Couples who have registered with the California Secretary of State must now file for divorce.
-The Superior Court must approve of the legal termination of the relationship—the same process as a traditional marriage.
-By state law, it takes a minimum of six months for termination of the partnership.
+The Superior Court must approve of the legal termination of the relationship — the same process as a traditional marriage.
+By state law, it takes a minimum of six months for the termination of the partnership.
 Pending termination of the partnership, neither partner may register with another person.

 No. Once a spouse files for divorce, there is nothing that the other party can do aside from reconciling and terminating the divorce action.